Mino260806/MessengerPro/README.md

   from the top right corner.
 You can disable/enable the previous features to match your preferences.

 ## Compatibility
-This module should support Android versions starting from Android 9.0.
-However it has only been tested and confirmed to work on:
-- Android 11
-- Android 12
+This module is confirmed to work on all android versions above Android 9.0